daylinmorgan/clonmapper/protocol.md

 60. Single cell sorting can be performed for isolation and growth of clonal populations.

+\input{tex/table.tex}

+# Acknowledgements

+This work has been supported by funding through the NIH (R21CA212928 to AB).

 # References

 1. Blundell, J.R., and Levy, S.F.
 (2014).
 Beyond genome sequencing: Lineage tracking with barcodes to study the dynamics of evolution, infection, and cancer.
 Genomics **104**, 417--430.